diegozain/alles/readme.md

 ---

-Some are written in Matlab, some in C, some use Python packages.
+Some are written in Matlab, some in C, some in Julia, some use Python packages.

 Some were written by me, some I found in books (as exercises), some are a collage of stuff taken from the internet.
 Most are proof of concept by example.